arduino/help-center-content/content/Arduino Cloud/Cloud Editor/Import-your-sketchbook-and-libraries-to-the-Cloud-Editor.md

 - Zipped folders containing sketches and libraries.

 > [!NOTE]
-> Note: Make sure your libraries are in a folder called ‘libraries’.
+> Make sure your libraries are in a folder called ‘libraries’.
 Be sure not to mix sketches and libraries in the same folder.

 ## Steps